edwardsnjd/startup-timing/README.md

 startup-timing
 ==============

-A bunch of hello world programs to compare the startup time of various programming languages.
+A bunch of hello world programs to compare the startup time of various programming languages and means of executing them.

 Usage
 -----